JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/Pahlavi_Texts_Part_2/Dadistan_i_Dinik_15.md

 ## Footnotes

-[34:1](sbe18022_htm.html) The three days and nights of final punishment, after the resurrection and before the final purification in melted metal (see Bd.
-XXX, 13, 16, 20), which is mentioned again in § 8.

-[34:2](sbe18022_htm.html) This does not refer to the final punishment of §§ 6 and 8, but to the previous three nights' tribulation just after death, and to the fate of the soul before the resurrection (see Chaps.
-XXIV, XXV).

 [^3]: (34:3) The exposure of the dead, apparently; but the construction of this question and its relation to the reply are by no means clear at first sight.
 From §§ 2, 5, 6 we have to infer that the exposure is a meritorious action rather than a sin; and from §§ 3, 4 we have to gather that as loss of life occurs to every one, and exposure of the corpse only to some, the former cannot be caused by the latter.

 [^1]: (35:1) Differently from others.